Wins for privacy at Austin City Hall this year:

 Find your Austin City Council Member.
 If you need language interpretation services at City Hall, including American Sign Language, you must email your request to City.Clerk@austintexas.gov 48 hours in advance of the meeting.

-Where each ATX Council Member stands on ALPRs
+Where each ATX Council Member stands on ALPRs (as of March 2025)

 To protect Austinites, City Council should vote “no” on making the ALPR program permanent.